hyperledger/firefly-fir/text/0012-namespace-isolation.md

 **Gateway namespace**

 Nothing in this namespace will be shared automatically, and no assumptions are made about whether other parties connected through this namespace are also using Hyperledger FireFly.
-There are no restrictions on which plugins are required (although the active plugins will determine which FireFly functionality can be exercised within the namespace).
+Plugins for data exchange and shared storage are currently not supported.
 If any identities or definitions are created in this namespace, they will be stored in the local database, but will not be shared implicitly outside the node.

 This type of namespace is mainly used when interacting directly with a blockchain, without assuming that the interaction needs to conform to FireFly's multi-party system model.